Information and Learning Sessions

 Access to Technical Assistance Grants, and Capital

-The CWCF provides small grants up to $1,500 to co-op members of CWCF to hire professional help (co-op developers and lawyers who are members of CoopZone, and potentially others, if necessary) to deal with issues they are facing.
+The CWCF provides small grants up to $3,500 to co-op members of CWCF to hire professional help (co-op developers and lawyers who are members of CoopZone, and potentially others, if necessary) to deal with issues they are facing.
 CWCF can also help groups identify other sources of start-up and development grants.
 In addition, CWCF staff can directly provide technical assistance.
 Information on CWCF’s Technical Assistance Program is available here.
 Further, CWCF may be able to provide capital to your co-operative through our Tenacity Works Worker Co-op Fund, typically with loans in the range of $15,000 to $50,000.
-For amounts greater than $50,000, CWCF refers co-ops to the Canadian Co-operative Investment Fund.
+For financing needs greater than $50,000, CWCF refers co-ops to the Canadian Co-operative Investment Fund (CCIF), and asks that worker co-ops applying to CCIF contact CWCF so that CWCF can assist in the process of obtaining capital from CCIF.

 Members have access to the CWCF RRSP and TFSA program.
 The program facilitates the members of a co-op to invest any shares they own in their co-op into individual member’s Self-Directed RRSPs and/or TFSAs.
 (For more information on this program see: http://canadianworker.coop/funding/rrsp-tfsa-program/.
 This page includes Frequently Asked Questions and all of the detailed information needed to access this program.
 NOTE: federal rules now require that each investor in this program hold less then 10% of each class of shares.
 Therefore there must be at least 11 member investors and/or outside investors, preferably more, for a co-op to be eligible to use this program.

 Access to Professionals who provide Technical Assistance to Co-ops